How Much Does Air Conditioning Cost To Run in the UK? (Apr 2024 update)

 Centralised or ducted AC units

 Ducted ACs comprise a fixed AC unit that pumps cool air to various parts of a home or office through ducts that are connected to all rooms.
 The central AC unit must have a large power capacity to efficiently cool an entire home.
-And as you guessed, they can be expensive to install, ranging between £6000 and £9000 for a fully functioning unit.
+As you've probably guessed, they can be expensive to install, ranging between £6000 and £9000 for a fully functioning unit.

 Whoa!
-And we haven’t touched on the cost of operating and maintaining these units.
+We haven’t touched on the cost of operating and maintaining these units.

 Operating costs